Withdrawing Charges of Fail to Comply With Building Order

 Our clients were the directors of a real estate investment company.
 They were charged with several serious offences under the Building Act 1993 (Vic).
 The daughter of the client operated a separate business on two properties owned by our clients.
 They owned a home in Melbourne and this property was occupied by their daughter.

 Based predominantly in Asia, the bulk of our clients’ business interests were overseas.
 They would periodically visit Melbourne and stay for a short period of time.
-A prosecution under the Building Act was brought against them as a result of a complaint made by an anonymous member of the public.
-The complaint, in essence, related to building works which were suspected to have been undertaken without the necessary building permits and approval.

 As a result of an investigation made by the building department of the local council, our clients were charged under their company name, and individually with several breaches of the Building Act.